kamyap/real-time-retail-pipeline/README.md

 Data Source: UCI Online Retail Dataset (https://archive.ics.uci.edu/ml/datasets/Online+Retail)

+**Configuration**

+The pipeline uses a single configuration file to manage environment-specific settings:

+1.Event Hub credentials (connection string, consumer group)

+2.Delta table paths for Bronze, Silver, and Gold

+  File location: configs/config.json

+Usage: All notebooks read this file at runtime to connect to Event Hub and determine Delta storage locations.

+For local testing or demo purposes, you can upload the file to Databricks DBFS (/FileStore/configs/config.json).
+In production, you may use Databricks Secrets or another secure credential store instead.

 ⚙️**How to Run**

-1️⃣ Upload CSVs to the DBFS input folder (/FileStore/tables).
+1️⃣ Ensure **Event Hub** is running and contains retail transaction messages.

-2️⃣ Run Bronze Notebook → raw ingestion to Delta Bronze.
+2️⃣ Run Bronze Notebook → raw ingestion to Delta Bronze.[after uploading configs.json in dbfs]

 3️⃣ Run Silver Notebook → clean & deduplicate data → Delta Silver.